-Contemporary Medical Acupuncture is a safe, natural, and clinically effective treatment option for a variety of common orthopedic and functional health conditions.
+Contemporary Medical Acupuncture is a safe, natural treatment option for a variety of common orthopedic and functional health conditions.
 It involves the insertion of very thin needles over carefully selected areas of the body where nerves and their receptors are found.
 This stimulates numerous responses in the central nervous system (scientifically documented) that are of potential benefit for many conditions.

 Contemporary Medical Acupuncture works by activating the natural pain control and healing mechanisms of the body.
 It improves local circulation, muscle nutrition and nerve function.
 This leads to increased muscle strength and decreased pain via nerve communication at many levels of the central nervous system.
 The overall result is better hormonal, visceral and muscular function, and often a higher sense of well-being and relaxation.

 - Acute and Chronic Injuries

 - Low Back and Neck Pain

 - Digestive Problems

 - Addictions and PTSD